tatedata/marketing-analyst-interview/README.md

 # Tate Marketing Analyst Technical Test
-This is the repository containing instructions and base data for a technical test for analysts
+Congratulations on being selected to take part in this next stage.
+This is the repository containing instructions and base data for a technical test for the Marketing Data Analyst role.
+Please follow the instructions below to complete and submit the technical test.
+If you are successful at this stage, you will be invited to a final stage interview at Tate.

 # Set up